openclimatefix/PV-Challenge/README.md

 Please contact [OCF](info@openclimatefix.org) if you like to contribute, or make a PR.
 We are interested in getting lots of people involved and building a great solution together.

+## Files

+### Data

+The data folder contains the locations of the pv sites from [the dataset](https://huggingface.co/datasets/openclimatefix/uk_pv)

+### Scripts

+There is a script to extract NWP data from a large file.
+This file unfortunately is not public.